fulvio999/MyBike/README.md

 Only the networks bike registered at https://citybik.es/ are listed.
 In case of addition of a new bike network it will be shown automatically by the APP.

 To contribute at https://citybik.es/ (eg: add a new bike network) see: https://github.com/eskerda/pybikes

+This App is available in the Ubports openstore: https://open-store.io/app/mybike.fulvio